davidly/a1/README.md

 [NTVCM](https://github.com/davidly/cpm_compilers) is an 8080/Z80 CP/M 2.2 emulator that can be used to both compile and run a1.

 Notes:
   - Performance on physical CP/M machines isn't great.
-When run on a 4Mhz Z80, A1 built with Aztec C is 165x slower than a physical 1Mhz 6502.
-A1 built with the HI-TECH compiler is 144x slower and requires a Z80.
+When run on a 2Mhz 8080, A1 built with Aztec C is 207x slower than a physical 1Mhz 6502.
+When run on a 4Mhz Z80, A1 built with the HI-TECH compiler is 95x slower than a physical 1Mhz 6502.
 That said, performnce on modern hardware is great.
   - The Aztec Z80 variant compiler CZ.COM produces slower code than the 8080 CC.COM variant and should be avoided.
-  - When using the HI-TECH compiler, get the [optimizer](https://github.com/nikitinprior/doptim) built for your native platform and run it as shown in mhalt.bat for the best performance.
+  - When using the HI-TECH compiler, get the [optimizer](https://github.com/nikitinprior/doptim) built for your native platform and run it as shown in mh.bat for the best performance.
 The emulator C code is too large for the Z80 version of the optimizer to run.
   - CP/M machines have at most 64k of RAM, so the Apple 1 machine has less than that:
       - 32K of RAM starting at address 0
       - 21 bytes for memory-mapped I/O to the keyboard and display at address 0xd000